berniicechua/tiktok_ml/README.md

 ## Project Overview

-This Google Colab pipeline allows you to clean, preprocess, and classify online reviews.
+This Jupyter Notebook pipeline allows you to clean, preprocess, and classify online reviews.
 The workflow includes:

 1. Downloading Kaggle datasets and public JSON review files.
 2. Cleaning and preprocessing text: